-The Company's 2020 new product and approvals from accredited global industry certifying bodies and original equipment manufacturers ("OEMs") are described below.
+The Company's 2021 new products and approvals from accredited global industry certifying bodies and original equipment manufacturers ("OEMs") are described below.

-For 2020, Petron was able to secure the latest gasoline engine oil license from the American Petroleum Institute ("API"), API SP-RC, and International Lubricant Specification Advisory Committee ("ILSAC"), ILSAC GF-6A performance approvals for Blaze Racing Fully Synthetic SAE 0W-20 based on requirements of these new standards released only in May 2020.
-These are in addition to the renewal of licenses and approvals from industry standards such as API, ILSAC, ACEA (Association des Constructeurs Européens d'Automobiles / Association European Automobile Manufacturers Association), NMMA (National Marine Manufacturers Association), and OEM approvals from BMW, Mercedes-Benz, MTU, Porsche, Cummins, MAN, Scania, Volvo, Mack, Renault, and Wartsila.
+For 2021, Petron was able to secure the renewal of licenses and approvals for industry standards such as the International Lubricant Specification Advisory Committee, Association des Constructeurs Européens d'Automobiles/Association European Automobile Manufacturers Association, and the National Marine Manufacturers Association and OEM approvals from Mercedes-Benz, MTU, Porsche, Cummins, MAN, Scania, Volvo, Mack, Renault, and Wartsila.